This article looks at ways of establishing Thai tax residence and provides information on taxes in Thailand.

 No, the value-added tax is not applied to your employment income if you are a tax resident in Thailand.

 Yes, Thailand has agreed on double tax treaties with more than 61 countries.
-So the withholding tax rate on dividend income received, or interest and royalties paid to a foreign entity that is a tax resident of one of the countries Thailand have a double taxation treaty with, may be reduced or exempted.
+So, the withholding tax rate on dividend income received, or interest and royalties paid to a foreign entity that is a tax resident of one of the countries Thailand has a double taxation treaty with, may be reduced or exempted.